-One laboratory study showed that synephrine prevented the growth of some bacteria including E. coli, which can cause food poisoning, as well as Staphylococcus aureus, which can cause skin infections [R].
+One laboratory study showed that synephrine prevented the growth of some bacteria including E. coli, which can cause food poisoning, as well as Staphylococcus aureus, which can cause skin infections .

 Serious side effects of supplements that contain synephrine have been reported.
-Most of these reports stem from the use of supplements that contain other active ingredients like caffeine in addition to synephrine, making it impossible to know if synephrine or other ingredients are responsible.
+In many cases, these were reported for supplements that contain other active ingredients like caffeine in addition to synephrine.
+In order to avoid adverse effects or unexpected interactions, talk to your doctor before using synephrine.

 Reported side effects of synephrine-containing supplements include:

-However, a review of 30 human studies involving over 600 subjects concludes that p‐synephrine (within a bitter orange extract) does not adversely affect the heart, liver, kidneys, or thyroid at doses up to 100 mg.
-Over 40% of these subjects consumed caffeine in conjunction with bitter orange extract (p‐synephrine) [R].
+A review of 30 human studies involving over 600 subjects concluded that p‐synephrine (within a bitter orange extract) did not adversely affect the heart, liver, kidneys, or thyroid at doses of up to 100 mg.
+Over 40% of these subjects consumed caffeine in conjunction with bitter orange extract (which contains p‐synephrine) .

 Limitations and Caveats

 The longest study on the safety of synephrine followed 16 individuals over just 15 days.
 No adverse effects were reported in this study, but further research is needed to determine if synephrine is safe to consume over longer periods of time .

 Synephrine may interact with other supplements and medicine.
 Known interactions include: